Menu

 S: Gonzales, Winter

-Improves scheduling and pay conditions for part-time workers, especially in retail, by compensating workers for schedule changes, combatting close to open shifts, and limiting reliance on part-time over full-time workers.
+Fair Work Week Improves scheduling and pay conditions for part-time workers, especially in retail, by compensating workers for schedule changes, combatting close-to-open shifts, and limiting reliance on part-time over full-time workers.

 +